narstybits/MacOS-DuckyScripts/Obscurity Readme.md

 <h4>
 <ul>
  <p><span style="font-size: 0;"></span>🔹<a href="https://shadowsocks.org/doc/what-is-shadowsocks.html">Shadowsocks</a>: is an open-source proxy tool designed to provide secure and private internet access.
 It works by encrypting network traffic and routing it through a remote server, effectively bypassing network restrictions and enhancing privacy.
 Shadowsocks utilizes a client-server architecture, where the client running on the user's device connects to a proxy server that acts as an intermediary for internet traffic.</li>
+<p>🔹 <a href="https://scapy.net/">Scapy</a>: Scapy is a powerful Python library used for packet manipulation and network scanning.
+It allows you to craft, send, and receive network packets, analyze network protocols, and perform various network-related tasks.
+With Scapy, you can build custom network tools, perform network testing and debugging, and explore network protocols in an interactive and flexible way.</li>

 <h2>
 Responsible Use and Ethical Considerations